vincentiusvin/protohackers/README.md

 A reverse engineering problem.
 Had some trouble filtering file content.

 Used interfaces to hide variables from code in the same package, why didn't i think of this before.

+## 11

+Had to do a bunch of parsing like in challenge 6, but functional parsing seems to be really nice here.
+Made a bunch of parser combinators too :)